 Sense and Feeling in Daily Living in the Early Medieval English World seeks to illuminate important aspects of daily living and the experience of the environment through sense and emotion, using archaeological, art and textual sources.
 Twelve papers explore sight, sound, taste, smell, touch, and emotions such as anger, horror, grief and joy.

-Similar in theme and method to the first, second, and third volumes in the Material Culture of Daily Living in the Anglo-Saxon World series, the collected articles illuminate how an understanding of the sensory and emotional landscape that helped form the daily lives of the peoples and the environments of the early medieval world can inform reading and scholarship in medieval studies.
-The sights, smells, and sounds that informed the physical and emotional landscape of town, scriptoria, and hall, for example, explain urban planning, literary imagery, and emotional attachment core to the cultures of the early medieval peoples.
-Similarly, other senses and emotions are as significant to understanding the landscape of early medieval England as crafts, towns, or water structures.
+Similar in theme and method to the first, second and third volumes in the Daily Living in the Anglo-Saxon World series, the collected articles illuminate how an understanding of the sensory and emotional landscape that helped form the daily lives of the peoples and the environments of early medieval England can inform the study of England before the Norman Conquest.
+The sights, smells, and sounds that informed the physical and emotional landscape of town, scriptoria, and hall, for example, explain urban planning, literary imagery and emotional attachment evident among the early medieval English peoples.
+Experienced senses and emotions are thus as central to understanding the inner and outer landscape of the pre-Conquest English as crafts, towns or water structures.

 'This book is an excellent resource for scholars who want to broaden the range of evidence they bring to a specific problem or issue...
 [It is] is also a useful entry point for those new to using materiality as evidence, offering a broad selection of case studies to dip into and think about.'

 Georgina Pitt, Journal of the Australian Early Medieval Association